byu-cpe/ecen520_student/mmcm/mmcm.md

   * Create additional clock outputs with the following requirements:
     * CLKOUT1: Same clock frequency as input, phase shifted 180 degrees, 25% duty cycle
     * CLKOUT2: Same clock frequency as input, phase shifted 90 degrees, 75% duty cycle
-    * CLKOUT3: Lower clock frequency as input, out of phase with input.
+    * CLKOUT3: Lower clock frequency than input, out of phase with input.
 Do not use power of 2 divide and make this at least 6x lower frequency than the input.
-    * CLKOUT4: Higher clock frequency as input, out of phase with input.
+    * CLKOUT4: Higher clock frequency than input, out of phase with input.
 Do not use power of 2 multiply and make this at least 2.5x greater than input clock.
-    * CLKOUT5: Lower clock frequency as input (but different from CLKOUT3), in phase with input
+    * CLKOUT5: Lower clock frequency than input (but different from CLKOUT3), in phase with input
-    * CLKOUT6: Higher clock frequency as input (but different from CLKOUT5), in phase with input
+    * CLKOUT6: Higher clock frequency than input (but different from CLKOUT5), in phase with input

 ### Clock Domain Reset signals